mertonmeng/StudyNote/C#/C#StudyNote.md

 **Divide by zero situation**

-non-zero number / - 0.0 = -Infinity
-non-zero number / 0.0 = Infinity
+- 0.0 != 0.0 in this situation.
+The sign will affect the final result.